webkartel/blockchain-resources/README.md

  A handy Blockchain Resources single README file.

 # Beginners Guide
-Everything you need to read / watch to get started to understand blockchain and cryptocurrencies.
 - [What is blockchain and how does it work?](https://cointelegraph.com/bitcoin-for-beginners/how-blockchain-technology-works-guide-for-beginners) - How Blockchain Technology Works.
 Great Guide for Beginners.
 - [What is Ethereum](https://hackernoon.com/understanding-ethereum-a-complete-guide-6f32ea8f5888) - A complete guide to Ethereum and how it works.
 - [Banking on Bitcoin](https://www.netflix.com/title/80154500) Awesome Netflix documentary.